Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 The Requirements Of Running A 1.30 Half Marathon

-Firstly, it’s important to know that running a sub-90-minute half marathon requires more than just showing up on race day and running as fast as possible.
-It entails preparation, consistency, and dedication.
+First off, a sub-90 half marathon takes more than just showing up on race day and giving it your all.
+It calls for preparation, consistency, and dedication.

 If you’re already an experienced runner and have completed several races before, you’re on the right track.
 However, if you’re a beginner runner, don’t be discouraged.
 You can work towards achieving this goal with the right training plan and attitude.